ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 I am a postdoc in the [SPRING Lab](https://spring.epfl.ch/) at EPFL, headed by Prof. Carmela Troncoso.
 My position is funded by the [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) of the Cyber-Defense Campus, where my main collaborator is Dr. Raphael Meier.

 I completed my PhD in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk/), advised by [Dr. Yves-Alexandre de Montjoye](http://www.demontjoye.com/index.html).

-My research lies at the intersection between machine learning, privacy, and security.
-I study privacy and security vulnerabilities in anonymization techniques (aggregation, e.g., query-based systems and synthetic data) and data processing technologies (machine learning models and perceptual hashing-based client-side scanning).
-Through a rigorous study of vulnerabilities, my research can inform the design of principled countermeasures allowing to prevent them and, ultimately, to use data safely.
+My research sits broadly at the intersection between machine learning, privacy, and security.
+I develop methods to evaluate the privacy of anonymization techniques (re-pseudonymization, aggregation incl. query-based systems and synthetic data).
+My focus has been on automation, scalability and practical relevance of threat models to make privacy evaluations more accessible to practitioners.
+I also study privacy and security vulnerabilities in systems having the potential to cause harm: machine learning models and perceptual hashing-based client-side scanning.

 # News {#news}